-EU drug regulator prepares to issue advice on J&J COVID shot
+EU agency links J&J shot to rare clots, says odds favor use

 With the AstraZeneca vaccine, scientists in Norway and Germany have suggested that some people are experiencing an abnormal immune system response, forming antibodies that attack their own platelets.

-It’s not yet clear if there might be a similar mechanism with the J&J vaccine.
+It’s not yet clear if there might be a similar mechanism with the Johnson & Johnson vaccine.
 But both the J&J and AstraZeneca vaccines, as well as a Russian COVID-19 vaccine and one from China, are made with the same technology.
 They train the immune system to recognize the spike protein that coats the coronavirus.
 To do that, they use a cold virus, called an adenovirus, to carry the spike gene into the body.

+“Suspicion is rising that these rare cases may be triggered by the adenovirus component of the AstraZeneca and J&J vaccines,” said Eleanor Riley, a professor of immunology and infectious diseases at the University of Edinburgh.
+She said that while more data was needed, “it remains the case that for the vast majority of adults in Europe and the USA, the risks associated with contracting COVID-19 far, far outweigh any risk of being vaccinated.”

+On Monday, World Health Organization Director-General Tedros Adhanom Ghebreyesus said more than 5 million new cororavirus cases were confirmed worldwide last week, the highest-ever number in a single week.
+He noted that cases and hospitalizations among younger people were “increasing at an alarming rate.”

-Earlier this month, the EU drug regulator said there was a “possible link” between the AstraZeneca shot and rare blood clots but said the benefits of vaccination far outweigh the risks of COVID-19.
+The European Medicines Agency, which regulates drugs used in European Union member nations, said last month there was a “possible link” between the AstraZeneca vaccine and rare blood clots but said the benefits of vaccination far outweighed the risks of COVID-19.
 It noted the risk is less than the blood clot risk that healthy women face from birth control pills.

+The European Union ordered 200 million doses of the Johnson & Johnson for 2021 and EU officials had hoped the one-shot vaccine could be used both to boost the continent’s lagging vaccination rates and to protect hard-to-reach populations, like migrant workers and the homeless.

+Last month, the African Union announced it signed a deal to buy up to 400 million doses of the J&J vaccine.
+Johnson & Johnson also has a deal to supply up to 500 million doses to the U.N.-backed COVAX initiative that helps get vaccines to the world’s poor.